larsswenson/student-rec-mgmt/README.md

 # Student Record Management System

 ## Description
 This is a Java app for managing student records with a TreeMap.
-Users can add, update, delete, and display student records sorted by their IDs, as well as displaying all students with a GPA higher than 3.0.
+Users can add, update, delete, and display student records sorted by their IDs, as well as display all students with a GPA higher than 3.0.

 ## Features
 - Add new student records with student IDs.